Weyl images of Kantor pairs: Kantor pairs and -graded ( -graded) Lie algebras

-\begin{definition} Suppose that $P$ is a Kantor pair.
-If $\Kan(P)$ is central simple (resp.~split central simple) of type $\Xn$, then $P$ is central simple and we say that $P$ is \emph{central simple (resp.~split central simple) of type $X_n$}. \end{definition}

-Note that by Theorem \ref{thm:LdetP}(ii), a Kantor pair $P$ is central simple (resp.~split central simple) of type $X_n$ if and only if $P$ is nonzero and enveloped by some $5$-graded central simple (resp.~split central simple) Lie algebra of type $\Xn$.
-Also, by Remark \ref{rem:KP}(iii), $P$ is central simple of type $\Xn$ if and only if for some field extension $\bbE$ of $\bbF$, $\bbE \otimes_\bbF P$ is split central simple of type $\Xn$ over $\bbE$.
+\begin{definition} Suppose $P$ is a Kantor pair.
+We say $P$ is a \emph{split Kantor pair of type $\Xn$} if $\Kan(P)$ is the split Lie algebra of type $\Xn$; and we say that $P$ is a \emph{form of a split Kantor pair of type $\Xn$} if for some faithfully flat $\bbF\in \Kalg$, $P_\bbF$ is a split Kantor pair of type $\Xn$ over $\bbF$. \end{definition}

-The reader should keep in mind that, unlike the situation for Lie algebras, there can be non-isomorphic split central simple Kantor pairs of type $\Xn$ (see Example~\ref{ex:Dnfd}).
+The reader should keep in mind that, unlike the situation for Lie algebras, there can be non-isomorphic split Kantor pairs of type $\Xn$.
+This is already true for Jordan pairs; and the same type can even encompass Jordan as well as non-Jordan Kantor pairs (see Example~\ref{ex:Dnfd}).